mwojnars/hypertag/core/README_draft.md

 text+structural body (text title in a headline + structural sub-blocks beneath), which requires that a text marker in a headline is preceeded by a colon.

-    box: | This box has a title and a list of sub-blocks at the same time li : b | item 1
+    box: | This box has both an inline "title" and a list of sub-blocks li : b | item 1
         li : b | item 2